RubenvanGemeren/personal-dashboard/content/authors/admin/_index.md

 ## About Me

-I am a Dutch master student of software engineering at Kungliga Tekniska Högskolan (KTH) in Stockholm.
+I am a Dutch master student of software engineering at Kungliga Tekniska Högskolan (KTH) in Stockholm 🇸🇪.
 My major is geared towards distributed computing, which takes many forms.
 My bachelor I completed at the University of Applied Sciences in Rotterdam (HR) in 2022.
 Currently (spring 2025) I will be working with the Data Systems Lab at KTH in collaboration with the Research institute Sweden to research the use of CRDTs in a stream processing environment.